Originally published March 30, 2026 | Updated May 4, 2026

 When Your AppSec Data Lives in a Silo

 We built two open-source playbooks to solve this.
 They connect Checkmarx One directly into Microsoft Sentinel, pulling both SAST scan results and audit log events into a single, queryable environment.
 Zero third-party connectors.
 Zero custom development projects.
-Just a clean, automated pipeline that keeps your application security data where your analysts already work.
+A clean, automated pipeline that keeps your application security data where your analysts already work.

 The Problem: Scattered Data, Slower Response